MartincoitNetworks/SCIONWorkshop/README.md

 ### Register your SCION AS

 On the SCIONLab website https://www.scionlab.org/user/, navigate to "My ASes" and click "Create a new SCIONLab AS".
-Pick a name for your AS and select the "SCION installation from packages".
+Name your AS after your workshop host (i.e. Workshop 13).
+Select the "SCION installation from packages".
 The host you have been provided already has the SCION packages installed.
 There's no need to rerun the package installs.

 Copy and set aside the scionlab-config command.
 You'll be running this command several times so save it onto a notepad or some scratch spot.
 The scionlab-config command is of the form "sudo scionlab-config --host-id=<...> --host-secret=<...>"